 Once the defense is concluded, everyone except the committee will be excused from the room.
-The committee will determine if the candidate successfully defended the dissertation and, if so, what revisions changes may be needed.
-The candidate's Doctoral Dissertation Committee must agree unanimously that the Oral Defense was successful.
-The committee's decision will be revealed to the candidate in a private meeting immediately following the Oral Defense.
-Approval, with any modifications, shall be orally indicated at this time and later given in writing to the candidate.
+The committee will determine if the candidate successfully defended the dissertation and, if so, what revisions may be needed.
+The candidate's doctoral dissertation committee must agree unanimously that the oral defense was successful.
+The committee's decision will be revealed to the candidate in a private meeting immediately following the oral defense.
+Approval, with any required revisions, shall be orally indicated at this time and later given in writing to the candidate.
 If approved, the candidate will be introduced as "Dr." and will be referred to as such from this date forward.

 If the defense is not successful, the committee will determine the appropriate action to be taken.
 At times a second defense may be deemed warranted.
-However, a third attempt is never granted.